abhi0395/qsoabsfind/docs/searchwindows.rst

 Search Window Definitions
 -------------------------

-For each absorber, the search window in observed-frame wavelength is defined using quasar intrinsic emission-line and a velocity-based offset.
-The purpose is to restrict the search to physically motivated regions around the quasar where the absorber is likely to appear, while avoiding contamination from unrelated features.
+For each absorber, the search window in observed-frame wavelength is defined using a quasar intrinsic emission line and a velocity-based offset, restricting the search to regions where the absorber is likely to appear while avoiding contamination from unrelated features.

-The offset is determined via a velocity range (e.g., +/-5000 km/s), converted to redshift as:
+The offset is determined via a velocity range (e.g., +/-3000 km/s), converted to redshift as:

 The general form for the observed-frame wavelength of a line is: